-The first lens model of the Bullet Cluster, derived by \cite{Mehlert:2001} was based on 3 parametrically modeled DM clumps and 150 cluster members modeled using the Faber-Jackson relation \citep{Faber:1976}.
-As lensing constraints \cite{Mehlert:2001} used 6 multiply imaged system (labeled A to F selected from deep BgRI VLT/FORS images) of which one of them (the giant arc) they measured a spectroscopic redshift of $z=3.24$.
+The first lens model of the Bullet cluster, derived by \cite{Mehlert:2001} was based on 3 modeled DM clumps as SIS and SIE and 150 cluster members modeled using the Faber-Jackson relation \citep{Faber:1976}.
+As lensing constraints \cite{Mehlert:2001} used 6 multiply-imaged systems (labeled A to F selected from deep BgRI VLT/FORS images).
+For one of the multiple systems (the giant arc) they measured a spectroscopic redshift of $z=3.24$.

-\cite{Bradac:2006,Bradac:2009} applied a non-parametric mass reconstruction method based on strong and weak gravitational lensing (their weak lensing signal was taken from \cite{Clowe:2004, Clowe:2006}).
-Using deep, high-resolution optical data from 3 ACS bands (F435W, F606W, and F814W), BVR data from Magellan and I-band from VLT/FORS \citep{Clowe:2004} they confirmed (based on photometry and morphology) six multiply imaged systems as discovered by \cite{Mehlert:2001}(labeled A--F) and also identified 4 new additional systems (G--J) in the sub-cluster region, where none were previously known.
-The combined mass reconstruction of \cite{Bradac:2006} provided a high-resolution, absolutely calibrated mass map, with a projected, enclosed mass $M_{<250 \rm kpc} =2.8\pm0.2 \times 10^{14} M_{\odot}$ around the main cluster and $M_{<250 \rm kpc}=2.3\pm0.2 \times10^{14} M_{\odot}$ around the sub-cluster.
+\cite{Bradac:2006,Bradac:2009} applied a grid based mass reconstruction method based on strong and weak gravitational lensing (their weak lensing signal was taken from \cite{Clowe:2004, Clowe:2006}).
+Using deep, high-resolution optical data from 3 ACS bands (F435W, F606W, and F814W), BVR data from Magellan and I-band from VLT/FORS \citep{Clowe:2004} they confirmed (based on photometry and morphology) six multiply-imaged systems as discovered by \cite{Mehlert:2001} (labeled A--F) and also identified 4 new additional systems (G--J) in the sub-cluster region, where none were previously known.
+The combined mass reconstruction of \cite{Bradac:2006} provided a high-resolution, absolutely calibrated mass map, with a projected, enclosed mass $M_{>250 \rm kpc} =2.8\pm0.2 \times 10^{14} M_{\odot}$ around the main cluster and $M_{>250 \rm kpc}=2.3\pm0.2 \times10^{14} M_{\odot}$ around the sub-cluster.